kredati/cin2999f21/3rd_etude.md

 ## Application
 #### Due by Monday, Nov.
 25
-Write a complete, plausible introduction to your paper.
+Write a complete, plausible, first-draft introduction to your paper.